File Handling

 file.close()

 In this example, we attempt to open the file "example.txt" in read mode.
-If the file is not found, a FileNotFoundError is raised, and the corresponding error message is printed to the console.
-Similarly, if the user does not have the appropriate permissions to access the file, a PermissionError is raised.
+If the file is not found, a `FileNotFoundError` is raised, and the corresponding error message is printed to the console.
+Similarly, if the user does not have the appropriate permissions to access the file, a `PermissionError` is raised.

-Finally, the finally block ensures that the file is closed, regardless of whether an exception was raised or not.
+Finally, the `finally` block ensures that the file is closed, regardless of whether an exception was raised or not.

-b.
-The with Statement
+### b.
+The with Statement&#x20;

-The with statement in Python is used for better management of resources, such as files, network connections, and database connections.
-It provides a convenient way to wrap the execution of a block of code with methods defined by the object passed to the with statement.
-The with statement ensures that the object is cleaned up or closed after the code block is executed, even if an error occurs.
+The `with` statement in Python is used for better management of resources, such as files, network connections, and database connections.
+It provides a convenient way to wrap the execution of a block of code with methods defined by the object passed to the `with` statement.
+The `with` statement ensures that the object is cleaned up or closed after the code block is executed, even if an error occurs.

-For example, when working with files, the with statement can automatically close the file after the block of code is executed.
+For example, when working with files, the `with` statement can automatically close the file after the block of code is executed.
 Here's an example:

 with open('example.txt', 'r') as f: